 - Statutory illegality (where it is illegal to employ) e.g. you do not have permission to work in this country

 If your employer does not have sufficient reason to dismiss you and/or has not followed a fair procedure you may have a claim for unfair dismissal.
 Should your employer also unreasonably fail to comply with the Acas Code of Practice on Disciplinary and Grievance Proceedings you will be entitled to an uplift of up to 25% on your tribunal award.
 However if you unreasonably fail to comply with the Code of Practice then any tribunal award may be reduced by up to 25%.
 You may also have a claim of unlawful discrimination or for breach of contract.

-Generally, you must have one year’s service (or two if appointed since 6 April 2012) to file an unfair dismissal claim at an employment tribunal; in some situations, where you are dismissed for a proscribed reason e.g. for a reason connected with pregnancy or health and safety, there is no service period requirement.
+Generally, you must have two years’ service to file an unfair dismissal claim at an employment tribunal; although in some situations, where you are dismissed for a proscribed reason e.g. for a reason connected with pregnancy or health and safety, there is no service period requirement.

 We can advise you on the merits of an employment tribunal claim and the potential award you could receive.
 We can also act for you in any tribunal proceedings and negotiate settlement terms with your employer.

-If you are the subject of disciplinary proceedings, or wish to file a grievance about treatment at work, your employer is required to follow a disciplinary or grievance procedure.
+If you are the subject of disciplinary proceedings, or intend to file a grievance about treatment at work, your employer should follow a disciplinary or grievance procedure.

-We can help you to present your position to best effect at any hearing or appeal to include preparing a witness statement and collating relevant evidence in support.
+We can help you to present your case to best effect at any hearing or appeal to include preparing a witness statement and collating relevant evidence in support.
 We can also advise on proposing or negotiating a settlement with your employer and, tactically, whether and when you may decide to resign your employment.

 If you have a claim such as unfair/constructive dismissal, non-payment of wages or unlawful discrimination, and have exhausted ACAS Early Conciliation without an agreement being reached, you can file a claim at an employment tribunal.
 Some claims can be brought while you are still employed but there are deadlines for bringing claims, so it is important to act quickly if you are thinking of doing so.
 We can help you in preparing your claim form and your case for any tribunal hearing and on negotiating a settlement.